Wcz021109/GuiCalculator/README.md

 # UiCalculator

-Just a simple calculator.
+Just a simple calculator made with Qt.

-This is a project for pratise.
+This is a project for pratice.

+# Copyright